ChappIO/git-backup/README.md

 # git-backup

-A cli to pull all your GitHub repositories for backup purposes.
+A cli to pull all your git repositories for backup purposes.

 ## Download